Rugs, especially area rugs, have the power to tie a room’s decor together. Assuming you get the right rug, that is!

 Size and Shape

 The room’s size and shape is usually the main factor here.
+In terms of shape, it’s worth noting that most people have more leeway than they realise.

 If it’s an area rug, try to find something that can contain the main elements of the room’s decor.
 You can also use the rug as a sort of buffer space in between the fixed or built-in elements of the room.

-A good rule of thumb is to just get the room’s measurements and reduce them by around 2 feet.
+If you’re really not sure how to choose a rug size, a good rule of thumb is to just get the room’s measurements and reduce them by around 2 feet.
 That’s a good size for an area rug.

 You can also just use painter’s tape to outline your preferred rug dimensions on the floor, then take the measurements of the outline you’re happy with.